top of page

 Questionnaire for the student to answer

-Pre-Workshop Meeting with Student: 30 min
+Pre-Workshop Meeting with Student: 1-2 hours

-Discuss student's written responses from questionnaire
+Discuss student's college list and review the written responses from questionnaire

 Brainstorm possible topics that student can write about

-Day #1: 3 hours
+Day #1: 2 hours

 Icebreaker